 When it comes to ecommerce, security is paramount.
-To ensure security, most websites utilize something called SSL encryption to protect any data passed between a website and a shopper (and vice versa).
+To ensure security, most websites use something called SSL encryption to protect any data passed between a website and a shopper (and vice versa).
 However, SSL encryption requires a secure form of communication between a website and a customer, and that secure form of communication is known as HTTPS.

-HTTP Is Just A “Style” For Web Communication
+HTTP Is A “Style” For Web Communication

 How You Setup HTTPS – The Broad Strokes